 Eargo vs. Oticon

-Eargo is our pick for high-quality OTC hearing aids for mild to moderate hearing loss.
-If you have severe to profound or one-sided hearing loss, Oticon is a safe bet.
+Eargo is our pick for high-quality OTC hearing aids for mild to moderate hearing loss; for severe, profound or one-sided hearing loss, Oticon is a great choice.

 Corey Whelan Headshot Corey Whelan Health Writer and Patient Advocate